alphagov/govuk-rfcs/rfc-023-putting-detailed-guides-paths-under-guidance.md

   1.

-publish the content items with updated routes to content-store, and create redirect items in content store - question for the publishing team: does content-store update placeholder content-items in the router?
+publish the content items with updated routes to content-store, and create redirect items in content store - question for the publishing team: does content-store update placeholder content-items in the router? answer: no

 &nbsp;